Skip to content

 “If you’re looking to save money on your home insurance, compare policies and prices to find the best deals.
 Installing a burglar alarm or upgrading old windows and doors can help bring your quote down in price while also making your home more secure.”

-• Once you have a crime reference number, call the claims number on your home insurance policy documents to make a home insurance claim
+• Once you have this, call the claims number on your home insurance policy documents to make a home insurance claim.

 Methodology